Hyderabad: Conservation

 Hyderabad's lakes and the sloping terrain of its low-lying hills provide habitat for an assortment of flora and fauna.
 As of 2016, the tree cover is 1.7% of the total city area, a decrease from 2.7% in 1996.
 The forest region in and around the city encompasses areas of ecological and biological importance, which are preserved in the form of national parks, zoos, mini-zoos and a wildlife sanctuary.
 Nehru Zoological Park, the city's largest zoo, is the first in India to have a lion and tiger safari park.
 Hyderabad has three national parks (Mrugavani National Park, Mahavir Harina Vanasthali National Park and Kasu Brahmananda Reddy National Park), and the Manjira Wildlife Sanctuary is about 50 km from the city.

 The other environmental reserves of Hyderabad are Kotla Vijayabhaskara Reddy Botanical Gardens, Ameenpur Lake, Shamirpet Lake, Hussain Sagar, Fox Sagar Lake, Mir Alam Tank and Patancheru Lake, which is home to regional birds and attracts seasonal migratory birds from different parts of the world.
+The Deccan Birds Aviary in the Kothwalguda Eco Park is the world's largest avian enclosure.
 Organisations engaged in environmental and wildlife preservation include the Telangana Forest Department, Indian Council of Forestry Research and Education, the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), the Animal Welfare Board of India, the Blue Cross of Hyderabad and the University of Hyderabad.